University of Pristina: Statistics and university organisation

 The academic year of the university runs from 1 October through 30 September, organised in two semesters, with 30 weeks of teaching per year.
 With youth up to 19 years of age accounting for over 50 per cent of the population, by 1980, every third inhabitant in the province was enrolled either in school or at the university.
 In Kosovo, the expansion of the student body in higher education was unparalleled in Yugoslavia, rising from 149 in 1958–59 to 35,706 at the university and other post-secondary educational institutions in 1975–76.
 In the academic year 2016—2017 the university counted 38,974 active students, 17,042 (43.8%) men and 21,932 (56.2%) women; 38,334 (98.3%) of the students were from Kosovo, 413 (1%) from Preševo, Medveđa and Bujanovac, 99 (0.25%) from Montenegro, 56 (0.14%) from North Macedonia, 49 (0.12%) from Albania, and 23 (0.06%) from other countries.

 About 5,000 students receive bachelor, and about 1000 master degrees every year at University of Pristina, the majority in social and human sciences.
 More than 70,000 have graduated from the university since its establishment.

 Unlike most other European universities, the university operates as a loose association of faculties, each with a legally autonomous status and administrative structure.
 This has been criticized by the World Bank as leading to a redundant duplication of programmes and facilities, hindering an effective prioritisation of programmes.

 History

 The university of Pristina was founded in the Socialist Autonomous Province of Kosovo, Socialist Republic of Serbia, Yugoslavia, in Pristina, the first academic year being 1969–1970, and functioning until 1999.
 However, because of political upheaval, war, consecutive expulsion of faculty of one ethnicity or the other, extensive differences between the ethnicities, it separated into two disjoint institutions using the same name, albeit simply to reflect ethnic identity.
-Albanian-language activity continues to this day in Pristina, whilst the Serbian one, Univezitet u Prištini, has been located in Northern Mitrovica, where it still maintains its place in the Serbian Education System.
+Albanian-language activity continues to this day in Pristina, whilst the Serbian one, Univerzitet u Prištini, has been located in Northern Mitrovica, where it still maintains its place in the Serbian Education System.